This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home or be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
 The bandages covering your incision will keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages to check your incision.
+A healthcare provider may remove the bandages to check your incision.
+The carbon dioxide may cause shoulder or chest pain for 1 to 2 days after your surgery.

 - You have a fever.